(If you haven't read the high level overview, Simple x "Never" = Insane, you might want to start there.)

 - Once a task can be solved by an off-the-shelf product, everyone starts calling it “that Metabase dashboard”, and it ceases to be an internal tool.

 So "internal tools” are a moving target.
 They exist at the ephemeral boundary between Ops Land and Eng Land.
+They provide a solution for problems that are a pain to automate, but can't be done completely manually either.

 The Hierarchy of Internal Tooling Needs